Release Date: October 13, 2015

 When I first received this book to review, I wasn’t sure what to think.
 It wasn’t something that would normally interest me.
 John Grisham is endorsing this novel so I figured I would go ahead and give it a try.
 I’m glad I did because I had trouble putting it down!

 Corban Addison did a fantastic job.
-His extensive knowledge and research shines through in this tale of loss, devotion, forgiveness, and compassion.
+His extensive knowledge and research shine through in this tale of loss, devotion, forgiveness, and compassion.
 I definitely will be reading more from him in the future!

 Paul Derrick is the FBI’s top hostage negotiator.
 His sister, Megan, is a beloved defense attorney.
 Both have reached the peak of their careers by savvy, grit, and a determination to escape the memory of the day their family died.
 Little do they know how much this hostage situation will take them into the past or the chance it will take for them to redeem their futures.